 As you head into the new year it might be worthwhile considering Eisenhower’s approach to task prioritization.
 This approach was made popular by Stephen Covey and later came to be known as the four quadrants approach.

-The underlying idea is based on Eisenhower’s premise which was that urgent stuff is seldom important and important stuff is seldom urgent.
+The underlying idea is based on Eisenhower’s premise which was that urgent stuff is seldom important and the important stuff is seldom urgent.

 The key takeaway is to focus on what’s important (but usually not urgent).
 This is what tends to help you make the big strategic gains in your business or life, and if you don’t consciously focus on these priorities they don’t get done leaving you with little long-term progress.